oxilion/puppet-vault_lookup/README.md

 This is expected to be run using the `Deferred` type, which requires Puppet 6.0.0 or later, and of course [Vault](https://www.vaultproject.io/) to store the data.
+This module ONLY works with v2 of the kv engine (versioned secrets)

 ## Setup